robin-raymond/zax.io/handle.md

 ### Allocation of `handle` pointers

-Pointers marked as `handle` are allocated in similar manners to other pointers, such as `own`, `discard`, `strong`, and `collect` pointers.
+Pointers marked as `handle` are allocated in similar manners to other pointers, such as `own`, `discard`, `strong`, `discard`, and `collect` pointers.
 The difference is that `handle` pointers can be co-owned by more than one variable.
 When the last variable holding the `handle` pointer is discarded (or reset to empty) the allocated type is destructed and deallocated.

 ````zax
 MyType :: type {